 Included Mod Fixes

-These mods are no longer required after VanillaFix is installed:
+These mods (or mod features) are no longer required after VanillaFix is installed:

 - Bed Bugs